apollographql/apollo-kotlin/README.md

 }
 ```

-The plugin can then be applied as follows within your app module's `build.gradle` :
+The plugin can then be applied as follows within your app module's `build.gradle`, or :

 ```groovy
 apply plugin: 'com.apollographql.android'
 ```
+(If you are not on Android, still apply this artifact in your build.gradle file, after the `buildscript` block.)

 The Android Plugin must be applied before the Apollo plugin.
 For Kotlin users, the Apollo plugin must be applied before the Kotlin plugins.